The Adventure of the Three Garridebs: Plot

 Winter is sent back to prison.
 Nathan Garrideb ends up in a nursing home, so great is his disappointment, but many CID men are pleased that Prescott's equipment has at last been found.
-Watson seems the happiest at the adventure's outcome, despite being hurt, declaring, "It was worth a wound, it was worth many wounds, to know the depth of loyalty and love which lay behind that cold mask", from the sight of Holmes's panic and rage over his friend's shooting.
+Despite being hurt, Watson seems the happiest at the adventure's outcome, declaring, from the sight of Holmes's panic and rage over his friend's shooting, that "It was worth a wound, it was worth many wounds, to know the depth of loyalty and love which lay behind that cold mask".

 Publication history

 "The Adventure of the Three Garridebs" was published in the US in Collier's on 25 October 1924, and in the UK in The Strand Magazine in January 1925.
 The story was published with three illustrations by John Richard Flanagan in Collier's, and with five illustrations by Howard K. Elcock in the Strand.
 It was included in the short story collection The Case-Book of Sherlock Holmes, which was published in the UK and the US in June 1927.

-As noted by Wilma Morgan, "The Three Garridebs" takes up many plot elements used in the much earlier story "The Red-Headed League".
-"Both stories feature a rather naive, sedentary, middle aged bachelor who happens to sit on a location of great interest to cunning criminals.
-And in both stories, a very elaborate hoax is cooked up, involving a fake bequest by a fictional rich American, in order to make the bachelor go away and leave the criminals a clear field — which would have worked fine but for Sherlock Holmes seeing through the hoax.
-One difference between the two stories — and I am not sure that it is an improvement — is that in the second case, unlike the first, the innocent bachelor is deeply hurt and damaged by the hoax worked on him."
+As noted by Wilma Morgan: "The Three Garridebs" takes up many plot elements used in the much earlier story 'The Red-Headed League.'
+Both stories feature a rather naive, sedentary, middle aged bachelor who happens to sit on a location of great interest to cunning criminals.
+And in both stories, a very elaborate hoax is cooked up, involving a fake bequest by a fictional rich American, in order to make the bachelor go away and leave the criminals a clear field—which would have worked fine but for Sherlock Holmes seeing through the hoax.
+One difference between the two stories—and I am not sure that it is an improvement—is that in the second case, unlike the first, the innocent bachelor is deeply hurt and damaged by the hoax worked on him."